Carl Koch (architect): Career

 After completing his education, Koch moved to Sweden where he briefly worked for Modernist architect Sven Markelius.
 After his return to the United States he began teaching at Harvard University and also began work on Snake Hill in 1940, a set of modernist houses including one for himself in Belmont, Massachusetts.
 Focusing on how to address family needs economically, he eliminated all complicated details and expensive millwork.
 Land costs were low because of a very steep slope and ledge which made construction less attractive for conventional building.
 Koch's own house was arranged on three levels, the lowest of which was built into the granite ledge, which was left exposed inside the house.
 The development was hailed as "one of the best known and most significant groups of contemporary houses in the world" in a 1946 article in Progressive Architecture, with photographs by Ezra Stoller.
 The cost of the house in 1940 was $6,160.
 Evidence of the design's livability is the fact that the house is largely unmodified 80 years later.

 In one of the earliest examples of prefabrication, in 1947 Koch and two associates created the "Acorn House", which was designed to be assembled from parts in one day and then be "demountable" so it could be easily transported to a new location.
 Although prototypes were built, the design never caught on, possibly due to resistance from local building officials and financers.
 Koch considered the Acorn House his "one best idea: one that in any reasonable world would have brought comfort to millions."
 The cost in 1949 was intended to be $4,500 of which all labor costs were supposed to be $350.

 After a number of false starts in the design of housing that could be fabricated from parts, he finally met with success with the 1953 "Techbuilt" house.
 With 90 franchised "builder-dealers" using parts from 4 factories, it is estimated that there were eventually more than 3000 Techbuilt houses in 32 US states.
 In the Techbuilt house, the post and beam system (which makes interior walls non-loadbearing) combined with a variety of modular exterior wall panels (in 4' and 8' widths) allowing the buyer to easily customize the design.
+Architect William Berkes, who worked with Koch at Techbuilt, later founded Deck House Inc. in 1959.

 In his 1958 book At Home with Tomorrow, Koch laid out a philosophy of an "industrial house" that could use prefabrication of parts to design homes that better suited people's needs and could be built quickly and affordably.
 He questioned the prevailing view that people primarily cared about having their house look like their neighbors'.
 Although to modern readers some of the gender assumptions about how people live are jarring, the basic ideas about the usefulness of prefabrication and flexible plans still ring true in the 21st century.